jquast/x84/README.rst

 Compatible Clients
 ==================

-Any UTF-8 client is compatible, but some fonts do art as multi-language.
-For Macintosh systems, 'Andale Mono' works flawlessly.
-Other than UTF-8, only IBM CP437 encoding is supported.
+Any UTF-8 client is compatible.
+For Apple systems, 'Andale Mono' works flawlessly.
+Other utf-8 terminals:
+* PuTTy: Under preference item Window -> Translation, option 'Remote character set', change 'iso8859-1' to 'UTF-8'.
 * iTerm: Menu item iTerm -> Preferences, section Profiles, select 'Text' tab, chose 'Andale Mono' font.
-* PuTTy: Under preference item Window -> Translation, option 'Remote character set', change 'iso8859-1' to 'UTF-8'.
 * Terminal.app: Menu item Terminal -> Preferences, chose profile 'Pro', (Font Andale Mono), enable 'use bright colors for bold text'.
-* uxterm: XXX todo.. bright blink?
-* SyncTerm, mtel: Select cp437 when prompted by the bbs system (charset.py).
-* others: Select cp437 when prompted by the bbs system (charset.py).
-Use a font of cp437 encoding, such as *Terminus*.
+* uxterm or other utf-8 rxvt and xterm variants. classic rxvt, xterm, dtterm.

+Other than UTF-8, only IBM CP437 encoding is supported.
+Any 8-bit telnet client with CP437 font is supported.

+Examples of these include PuTTy, SyncTerm, mtel, linux/bsd cons+bsd telnet.
+Some non-DOS terminal emulators may require installing a fontset, such as *Terminus* to provide CP437 art.

 Binding to port 23
 ==================